peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

 A list of CBOR objects read from the JSON sequence.
-Objects that could not be parsed are replaced with  `null`  (as opposed to  `CBORObject.Null`  ) in the given list.
+Objects that could not be parsed are replaced with  `null`  (as opposed to  `CBORObject.Null`  ) in the specified list.

 <b>Exceptions:</b>